nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 permissioning schemas can be used to define who can initiate a transfer and who can receive tokens.
 Token contract can support a single token type or multiple token types to optimize batch transfer and atomic swaps of the tokens.
-Those considerations lead to proliferation of multiple token standards, each optimized for a particular use case.
+Those considerations can lead to the proliferation of multiple token standards, each optimized for a particular use case.
+This dynamic is widely on display in the Ethereum ecosystem, where ERC-20 (fungible tokens) and ERC-721 (non-fungible tokens) are the dominant standards.

-Token wallets, token exchanges and other clients need to support multiple standards and multiple token API.
+Token wallets, token exchanges, and other clients then need to support multiple interface standards and multiple token APIs.
 This standard proposes a unified token contract interface which accommodates all mentioned concerns.
+It aims to provide significant expressivity to developers to create new types of tokens while also offering ease of integration for wallets and other external developers.

 ## Specification

 Token type is uniquely identified by a pair of the token contract address and sub-token id.
-If the underlying contract implementation supports only a single token type (FA1.2 like contract), sub-token id is represented by `unit`.
-If the underlying contract implementation supports multiple sub-tokens (MAC), sub-token id is represented by `nat`.
+If the underlying contract implementation supports only a single token type (ERC-20-like contract), sub-token id is represented by `unit`.
+If the underlying contract implementation supports multiple sub-tokens (in a Multi-Asset Contract or MAC), sub-token id is represented by `nat`.

 All entry points are batch operations which allow to query or transfer multiple sub-token types atomically.
-If the underlying contract implementation supports only a single token type, the batch will alway contain a single entry and sub-token id would be fixed `Single unit` value.
+If the underlying contract implementation supports only a single token type, the batch will always contain a single entry and sub-token id would be fixed `Single unit` value.

 Token contract MUST implement the following entry points (notation is given in